You’ll probably agree with me that…

-Well, with the invention of equity release, you now have the option of unlocking the cash tied up in your house, without you having to sell or downsize to a smaller, low-cost property.
+With the increasing popularity of equity release, you now have the option of unlocking the cash tied up in your house, without having to sell or downsize to a smaller, low-cost property.

-In fact, thousands of people are opting to raise money for retirement through these schemes – and in the UK today, retirees are taking out an equity release every 12 minutes.
+In fact, an increasing number of people are opting to raise money for retirement through these schemes.
+In fact, in the UK today, a retiree takes out an equity release product every 12 minutes.

-Want to Get the Best Rate? » Get a FREE Equity Release Quote.
+Best Rate Available » Get a FREE Equity Release Quote.

 Get the Retirement You Deserve

-With the upgrades in medical technology and increasing numbers using fitness centers, the life time expectancy rate in the UK has risen from 74 years (in 1980) to 81 years (currently).
-Meaning most are living way past their retirement.
+With unprecedented medical advancements and increasing numbers of people using fitness centres, life expectancy in the UK has risen from 74 years (in 1980) to 81 years (currently).
+Meaning you’re likely to live long into your retirement!

-That said, retirement is an exciting prospect, but it is also one of the most potentially challenging phases in human life when it comes to money – especially if your pension does not cover all you need it to and you have no idea how to make up the shortfall.
+Retirement is an exciting prospect, but it’s also one of the most potentially challenging phases in human life when it comes to money.
+This is especially true if your pension doesn’t cover all your needs and you have no way to make up for the shortfall.

-Through releasing equity, you can get a tax-free lump sum1 or smaller cash injections to top up your pension.
-This way, you can maintain your lifestyle, and since there are no limitations to how you spend the cash you release, you can pay that vacation, start up a small business and even help out your family.
+By releasing equity, you can get a tax-free lump sum1 or smaller cash injections to top up your pension.
+This way, you can maintain your lifestyle, and since there are no limitations to how you can spend the cash you release, you can pay for that dream holiday, start a small business and even help your family with a cash boost.

 The most common form of equity release is a lifetime mortgage that isn’t paid off until you die or go into long-term care.
-However, in as much as it can be your a great option, it has some limitations & pitfalls.
+However, in as much as it can be an excellent option, it has some limitations & pitfalls.

 Thus begging the question, is equity release good or bad?

-Equity release schemes are rapidly becoming the most sought after way to release the equity from the fixed value of your house.
-You can enjoy the perks of having built such equity, while still maintaining ownership of your estate.
-The beauty of it all is that there two incredible ways to do this.
+Equity release schemes are rapidly becoming the most sought after way to release the equity tied up in your property.
+You can enjoy the perks of having built such equity, while still maintaining ownership of your home.
+There two incredibly flexible ways to do this.

-You can choose to either take out a life time mortgage which involves taking a secured fixed loan to pay on your property or a home reversion2 company that comprises selling a portion of your property to an equity release company.
+You can choose to either take out a life time mortgage which involves taking a secured property-based loan or a home reversion2 scheme that comprises selling a portion of your property to an equity release company.

 The product has a “no negative equity guarantee”.5 This means when your property is sold, and agents and solicitors fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider.
 (Equity Release Council Standard)